zhongbusishaonianyou/LiDAR-Iris/README.md

 # LiDAR Iris for Loop-Closure Detection
 # matlab_version
-- We replicated this method in MATLAB.This method has poor real-time performance and is rather time-consuming during both testing and operation.
+- We replicated this method in MATLAB.Since the IRIS descriptor has a higher dimension and there is no efficient loop closure frame matching method,this method has poor real-time performance and is rather time-consuming during both testing and operation.

 # cite
 ```